AllLiver/Froggi/README.md

 # Installation
-Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases") If your platform does not have a pre-compiled binary please follow the instructions to [compile](https://github.com/AllLiver/FOSSO/edit/main/README.md#compilation "how to compile") the repository yourself
+Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases") If your platform does not have a pre-compiled binary please follow the instructions to [compile](https://github.com/AllLiver/FOSSO?tab=readme-ov-file#compilation "how to compile") repository yourself

 # Compilation
 Clone the github repository